Navigating Distribution Shifts in Medical Image Analysis: A Survey: Fine-tuning

-\textbf{Pseudo-labeling.} An intuitive solution for SFDA/TTA is to use the source model to generate pseudo labels~\cite{TTA7,TTA8,TTA15,TTA12} for the target domain data and thus convert the problem into a supervised one on the target domain.
-However, these pseudo labels often contain noise due to domain discrepancies, making it essential to refine them for accuracy.
-Techniques include adaptive pseudo-labeling which uses dual-classifiers to enhance label confidence in \cite{SFDA9}, denoised pseudo-labeling with uncertainty and prototype distance estimation for precise segmentation~\cite{SFDA5}, and employing shape compactness metrics for label reweighting~\cite{SFDA7}.
-Additionally, in \cite{SFDA12}, a system integrates an image quality assessor and an irregular structure detector is developed to select optimal pseudo-labels for training. \cite{TTA18} uses the greatest union mask of multiple predictions to generate proxy labels for model fine-tuning, while \cite{TTA12} selects low-entropy pixels as reliable labels and applies contrastive learning to tighten the target feature distribution.
+An intuitive solution for SFDA/TTA is to generate pseudo labels~\cite{TTA7, TTA8, TTA15, TTA12} to convert the target adaptation into a supervised task.
+However, these labels often contain noise, necessitating refinement through confidence and geometric constraints.
+Early methods include using dual-classifiers to enhance label confidence~\cite{SFDA9}, applying denoising via uncertainty and prototype distance estimation~\cite{SFDA5}, and employing shape compactness metrics for reweighting~\cite{SFDA7}.
+Recent efforts further expand the scope of refinement; for instance, \cite{wu2025a3} incorporates high-confidence sample selection and memorization for label fusion, while \cite{SFDA12} integrates image quality and irregular structure detection to select optimal training labels.
+Moving towards predictive stability, \cite{TTA18} utilizes the greatest union mask of multiple predictions as proxy labels.
+This concept of stability is further explored by \cite{yang2023tgma} through consistency checks under masked perturbations, and by \cite{zhou2025tegda} via dropout-based agreement and feature fusion with a high-quality sample bank.
+Finally, \cite{TTA12} selects low-entropy pixels and applies contrastive learning to tighten target feature distributions.
+Collectively, these strategies mitigate the impact of domain discrepancies by iteratively purifying the training signal.